ChaseYaoCong/main/docs/DeveloperGuide.md

 **MSS**

-1. User request to set alias for specific command.
+1. User requests to set alias for specific command.
-2. Application set the Alias for the command.
+2. Application sets the Alias for the command.
 Use case ends.

 **Extensions**

 1a.
 The given alias is already set.
 > 1a1.
-Application will show an error message.
+Application shows an error message.
 Use case ends.

 1b.
 The given command is invalid.
 >1b1.
-Application will show an error message.
+Application shows an error message.
 Use case ends.

 #### Use Case: UC20 - Remove Alias

 **MSS**

-1. User request for a list of alias that is currently set.
+1. User requests for a list of alias that is currently set.
-2. Application show a list of alias and its respective command.
+2. Application shows a list of alias and its respective command.
-3. User request to remove alias from the specific command.
+3. User requests to remove alias from the specific command.
-4. Application remove the alias of the specific command.
+4. Application removes the alias of the specific command.
 Use case ends.

 **Extensions**
 1a.
 The list is empty.
 > Use case ends.